Index

 Veterans Park Pavilion, Boyne City.
 Vendor luncheon provided.

-FULL payment is due on or before FIRST market date.
-If you wish to discuss other arrangements, please contact the market manager.
+FULL payment and ALL paperwork is due on or before FIRST market date.
+To discuss other arrangements, please contact the market manager.

 Market Manager: farmersmarket@boynecity.gov / 231-582-9009